rigreco/UniDisk/README.md

 >* Cameron Birse, tech support

-*The Protocol Converter (PC)* is a set of assembly-lenguage routines built in 3.5 ROM or in Liron controller used to support smart external I/O devices (aka SmartPort), like UniDisk 3.5.
+*The Protocol Converter (PC)* is a set of assembly-language routines built in 3.5 ROM or in Liron controller used to support smart external I/O devices (aka SmartPort), like UniDisk 3.5.

-*The Protocol Converter Bus (CBus)* consists of hardware and software components that permit and ontrol communications between the Apple II and intelligent I/O devices (s. a.
+*The Protocol Converter Bus (CBus)* consists of hardware and software components that permit and control communications between the Apple II and intelligent I/O devices (s. a.
 UniDisk 3.5's) connected o its external disk port.

 - The software part of the Protocol Converter Bus includes Protocol Converter and the CBus communication protocol;
 - The hardware component of the CBus is a daisy chain made up of the following: